-Here are some frequently asked questions about life at Tollgate Farm summer camp in Novi.
+Here are some frequently asked questions about life at MSU Tollgate Farm Camp in Novi

-Each week is a special theme and they are all farm-based and fun-filled.
-Camp week descriptions offer a glimpse into the daily activities.
+Each camp is a special theme, but they are all farm-based and fun-filled.
+The week's description offers a glimpse into the daily activities.
 Campers may attend one week or many weeks of camp.

 Check out the daily blog!
 Visit experiencetollgate.com to see pictures and information about the activities in which campers participate.